How to Use Loom Videos in your Interior Design Process to Enhance Client Experience

 Record short videos of each team member introducing themselves and sharing about their role in the company.
 If done professionally, these videos can also be used on your website or in your welcome materials.
 This is great for the know, like, and trust factor that is so important in the design and wedding industry.

-VIDEO MESSAGES ELEVATE YOUR CLIENT EXPERIENCE
+VIDEO MESSAGES ELEVATE YOUR INTERIOR DESIGN CLIENT EXPERIENCE

 For our clients who use video software in their inquiry phase, it adds an effective, unexpected, and elevated touch to the entire process and helps clients feel like they know them before they start working together.
 This means by the time a potential client has gotten on the phone with them, they already feel a connection, so sales calls become more like connection calls.
 Read my tips here for making sales calls easy